Company

 when they are acting as a contractor or a freelancer.

-Also, take note that the parameters available to configure the company are slightly different between the two types of companies.
+Also, take note that the parameters available to configure the Company are slightly different between the two types of Companies.
 We've documented these differences in the request schema.

 What's in a name?

-When creating a company, we allow you to set different names based on the type of company.
+When creating a Company, we allow you to set different names based on the type of Company.

-type |
+type | display_name | business_name |

 ---|---|---|

-| Populate in the API | Set automatically by concatenating |
+personal | Populate in the Create a Company payload | Set automatically by concatenating first_name and last_name |

-business_name
+The business_name

 Pro Tip - Avoid Personal Naming Collisions